zq-Aux/portfolio/README.md

 # portfolio
-A place to host my projects
+A place to host my smaller projects

 All projects in this repository are developed by me, Ethan Garvey.
 As of September 24, 2019, all currently uploaded files are free to